BombShellReaper/Minecraft-Vanilla-Java/README.md

     sudo reboot

 -------------------------------------------------------------------------------
-# Step 5: Download the Factorio Dedicated Server Files & Set-Up
+# Step 5: Download the Minecraft Dedicated Server Files & Set-Up

 **Log in to your server with the new user account through cmd, PowerShell, PuTTY, etc. Use your preferred terminal emulator.**